 ABC and other public health and wildlife conservation groups have been calling for a ban on the use of chlorpyrifos for years.
 EPA scientists have agreed that there is no way to use the pesticide safely as required by the Food Quality Protection Act, and the EPA was on course to ban the pesticide in the spring of 2017.

-But in March, the new EPA chief, Scott Pruitt, rejected the conclusion of his agency's own pesticide experts.
+But in March 2017, then-new EPA chief, Scott Pruitt, rejected the conclusion of his agency's own pesticide experts.
 Rebuffing a petition filed by environmental groups a decade ago, he granted a five-year extension on the registration of chlorpyrifos.
+(Editor's note: Legal battles have since ensued, and it's hard to say which way the fight will go.)